 It’s a question we get asked all the time: what’s a good conversion rate for my website?
 It’s definitely important information to know, but you can’t necessarily compare two conversion rates and say which one is better.
-Here we explore why.
+Here our Melbourne agency explores why.

 Many prospective clients come to us because they simply want their websites to do better.
 The great thing about digital marketing is that you can always be doing better – but comparing your website to another website can be misleading if you are measuring your data in different ways.
 Most people use their goal completion rate in Google Analytics as their conversion rate, and that’s fair enough.
 But to compare apples with apples, you need to make sure you’re being equally brutal on what constitutes a goal.

 For most SMEs or ecommerce operators, a good goal should be an action that takes place on your website that results in a customer interaction in your real business.
 That can be something like:

 Someone visits your site, browses around for a while, likes what they see and fills in your enquiry form.
 As a result of the form fill you receive an email or something drops into your CRM, so someone from one of your sales or customer service teams replies to the email or gives the visitor a call.
 An offline customer interaction as a result of the website – that’s what we want!

 Let’s say you’re an e-commerce operator.
 You love nothing more than that sweet order coming through.
 The money hits your account, and you pick and fill your order.
 As a rule of thumb anything that’s resulting in positive cash flow should be a goal – we’ll be using this one for sure.

 If your website allows the visitor to sign up for an account or a membership, you’re probably going to want to count this as a goal.
 As a result of the interaction, you have a new engaged prospective customer, complete with contact details – you can follow up with them to see if you can turn that into an order.